autopi-io/documentation/docs/cloud/fleet/overview.md

 The name of the vehicle currently assigned to the device

 #### Unit ID
 The unit id of the device.
-This ID is also printed on the device, so this makes it possible to corrolate which device you are working on.
+This ID is also printed on the device, so this makes it possible to correlate which device you are working on.

 #### IMEI
 The IMEI number of the modem installed in the device.